 This awe-inspiring structure stood for more than 1500 years, before being destroyed by an earthquake at some point during the Middle Ages.
 It was in ruins by 1402, when the Knights of St John used many of its larger stones to build Bodrum Castle.

 In the 19th century, the site was rediscovered by British archaeologists, and statues and other architectural fragments were removed and sent to the British Museum, where they are still on show.

 Although relatively few remains of this great building today, the excavations offer a glimpse into the fascinating history of this important site, with original columns and other finds alongside copies of the friezes which once adorned the mausoleum.

 Just a few streets away from the marina and the waterfront in Bodrum, the Mausoleum at Halicarnassus is an easy excursion for those visiting Turkey's Mediterranean coastline on a private yacht charter.

-You can begin planning your luxury yacht vacation now by viewing and comparing all crewed yachts available for superyacht charter in Turkey.
+You can begin planning your luxury yacht vacation now by viewing and comparing all crewed yachts available for a superyacht charter in Turkey.

 The Mausoleum at Halicarnassus